Rajput-Monty/authentication-and-authorisation-with-expressjs/README.md

    ensure that forms and buttons are centered and visually appealing, improving user experience.
 The CSS is included in the `styles/styles.css` file and is applied across the relevant HTML pages, including the new delete user page.

-## Implementation Notes

-- **Authentication and Authorization**:

-    The delete functionality is protected by authentication to ensure that only logged-in users can access it.
-Additionally, authorization is implemented to ensure that only users with admin rights can delete other users.
-This prevents unauthorized users from performing destructive actions.

 - **Frontend Simplicity**: